- ホーム

 Full Description

-The book traces the development and success in Sicily of the chivalric tradition based on the Medieval stories of Charlemagne and his knights.
-Through the analyses of its manifestations in various fields (storytelling, puppet shows, festivals, cart painting and other products of folk art), a good part of Sicilian traditions and culture is focused, with the goal of obtaining a multi-level portrait of an island which is unique for its geography and history.
-Interviews with puppeteers are reported, while hand painted cart panels and playbills posters are described and illustrated.
-The pervasive diffusion of the chivalric tradition in Sicily is explained, at least in part, by the predominance of the so-called ""sense of honor"" that has permeated Sicilian life.
-Other information regards the story of the Cuticchios, a family of puppeteers, and sheds further light on the hardship and uncertain future of this art.
+Tracing the development in Sicily of a chivalric tradition based on the medieval stories of Charlemagne and his knights, this is an analysis of Sicilian storytelling, puppetry, festivals, cart painting and other folk art.
+Interviews with puppeteers are documented, and hand painted cart panels and playbill posters are described and illustrated.
+The diffusion of the chivalric tradition in Sicily is explained in part by the "sense of honor" that has permeated Sicilian life.
+The story of one puppeteer, Girolamo Cuticchio, and his family sheds light on the hardships and uncertain future of this art.

 Contents